DIY floating kitchen shelves are a beautiful addition to any home, with any design style.

-If you are looking for plans for how to build a simple wall shelf, rather than a corner shelf, this tutorial or the one from Plank and Pillow, will still work for you!
+If you are looking for plans for how to build simple DIY floating shelves, rather than a corner shelf, this tutorial will still work for you!

 Since I am building four single floating shelves to create two corner shelves, you can simply adapt the tutorial to your needs.
 Let’s get started!

 First, let’s answer a few quick frequently asked questions I received from my Instagram community during the building process.